Panniku/VendettaThemes/docs/semantic_colors.md

 ## INTERATIVE_MUTED

-Muted channels, and preview text when you send a .message
+Muted channels, and preview text when you send a message

 ## INTERACTIVE NORMAL